konveyor/kantra/README.md

 ## Setup (For Mac and Windows Only)

-On Mac and Windows, a podman machine needs to be started prior to running any commands:
+On Mac and Windows, a container runtime needs to be started prior to running any commands.
+See the following instructions for starting Podman:

 ##### Mac (Podman)